TheMarex/ba-thesis/text/7_results.md

 and oscillates between both edges of the support polygon.
 We believe this is caused by the problems outlined in section \ref{section:rigid-body-simulation}.
 Consider figure \ref{img:noisy-com-acc} which shows the desired CoM acceleration in comparison to the realized acceleration.
-However the foot remains in full ground contact and friction forces are applied accurately.
-Thus dynamically stable walking is realized for both unstabilized and stabilized walking.
-We hope that a more stable Featherstone constraint solver will produce more accurate contact forces and thus ZMP values.

 \begin{figure*}[hbt]
 \vspace*{-1em}